 The Creative Producing Track supports producers applying with a completed draft of a feature film or a television pilot they wish to workshop during the program.
 Applicants must be a producer and have a director attached to the project they have submitted.

 The Documentary Track supports documentary filmmakers applying with a work-in-progress (trailer, select scenes or an assembly) they wish to workshop during the program.
 Applicants must be the director and/or producer and control the rights of the project they have submitted.

 Through elective collaborative workshops, GMM Fellows engage in creative collaborations and a cross-cultural exchange with LA-based Film Independent Fellows, learning from one another about filmmaking and their different cultures and environments.

 iPhone Documentary Workshop

-Fellows explore LA and discover people and subjects to document while using accessible new tools and technology.
+Fellows explore the city of Los Angeles and discover people and subjects to document while using accessible new tools and technology.

 Immersive Storytelling and Virtual Reality Production